hellloxiaotian/CFSRCNN/README.md

-## Coarse-to-Fine CNN for Image Super-Resolution（CFSRCNN）is conducted by Chunwei Tian, Yong Xu, Wangmeng Zuo, Bob Zhang, Lunke Fei and Chia-Wen Lin and is accpted by IEEE Transactions on Multimedia, 2020.
+## Coarse-to-Fine CNN for Image Super-Resolution（CFSRCNN）is conducted by Chunwei Tian, Yong Xu, Wangmeng Zuo, Bob Zhang, Lunke Fei and Chia-Wen Lin and is accpted by IEEE Transactions on Multimedia (IF:6.051), 2020.
 It is implemented by Pytorch.
 And this work is reported by 52CV at https://mp.weixin.qq.com/s/N5SXUFmqYMN0XQJbVvBPEg.

 ## This paper uses high- and low-frequency features to enhance the stability of image super-resolution model.